 A backpack of their own!

 The mountains are a great destination to share with your four-legged friend.
 But he also needs a holiday backpack.
-Accessories that must not be missing from your inventory: Leash, water and food bowls, mackintosh and coat, hygiene bag holder, first aid kit and some rewarding snacks.
+Accessories that must not be missing from your inventory: a leash, water and food bowls, a mackintosh and coat, a hygiene bag holder, a first aid kit, and some rewarding snacks.

 The essentials, however, must also leave room for products that strengthen the joints in total activity.
-So now you know what you need for a peaceful and pet-friendly holiday at an altitude.
+Now you know what you need for a peaceful and pet-friendly holiday at altitude.

 Hiking with your dog can be a great way to exercise and enjoy the outdoors together.
 However, there are a few things you need to do to make sure that your dog is safe and comfortable on the mountain.